 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-Mexico plans to add new coal-fired capacity in 2020.
-It will reduce electricity generation from existing coal-fired power plants only after 2024 and retire some old capacity after 2028.
-This is a reversal of the government’s previous plan to steadily reduce the amount of coal-based electricity already from 2017 onwards and it is inconsistent with the short-term steps needed to achieve the Paris Agreement's 1.5°C limit.
-For the power sector this would mean no new coal plants should be built and emissions from the existing coal fleet need to decrease globally on average by 30% by the year 20251.
+However, Mexico still plans to expand coal power, adding 590 MW of new coal-fired capacity by 2020 and delaying the reduction of electricity generation from existing coal-fired power plants until after 2024 and the retirement of some old capacity until after 2028.
+This is a reversal of the government’s previous plan to steadily reduce the amount of coal-based electricity from 2017, and it is inconsistent with the steps needed to achieve the Paris Agreement's 1.5°C limit.
+For the power sector this would mean Mexico should build no new coal plants, and emissions from the existing coal fleet should be reduced globally by two-thirds over 2020-2030 and to zero by 2050.

-Whilst the latest government projections also include a plan to more than double its current renewable energy capacity and almost triple its nuclear capacity by 2030 no concrete budget allocation plans for the latter exist.
-Our analysis suggests that Mexico will not meet its 2020 nor 2030 emissions targets and will need to implement additional policies, and reverse direction on coal to do so.
-Mexico has pledged to reduce its greenhouse gas emissions by 22% below baseline in 2030, equivalent to a 9% increase in emissions above 2010 level, but with current policies is on track for 40% increase above 1990 levels by the year 2030.
+Our analysis also suggests that Mexico will not meet its “Insufficient” emissions reduction targets for 2020 and 2030 and will need to implement additional policies, and reverse direction on coal to do so.
+Mexico has pledged to reduce its greenhouse gas emissions by 22% below baseline in 2030, equivalent to a 14% increase in emissions above 2010 level, but with current policies is on track for an 83–92% increase above 1990 levels by the year 2030.

-Mexico’s Nationally Determined Contribution (NDC), covers targets for both emissions of greenhouse gases (GHGs) and black carbon (BC).
+Mexico’s Nationally Determined Contribution (NDC), covers targets for reducing GHG emissions and black carbon (BC).
 In its NDC, Mexico proposes to unconditionally reduce combined GHG and BC emissions by 25% below business-as-usual (BAU) in 2030.
 Mexico also proposes a 40% reduction of GHG and BC emissions by 2030, conditional on certain requirements for the global agreement and international support.
-The GHG component of these targets translates to a reduction goal of 22% below BAU unconditionally (equivalent to 72% above 1990 levels and 9% above 2010 levels excl.
-LULUCF), and 36% conditionally (equivalent to 40% above 1990 levels and 11% below 2010 levels excl.
+The GHG component of these targets translates to a reduction goal of 22% below BAU unconditionally (equivalent to 14% above 2010 levels excl.
+LULUCF), and 36% conditionally (equivalent to 5% below 2010 levels excl.
 LULUCF) by 2030.

 While the health and environmental benefits of reducing black carbon would be immediate and clear, the effects on global warming are complex and uncertain.